-min.png)

 Weglot functions as an add-on to Webflow, providing a streamlined solution for website translation and localization.
 Here’s how it integrates with Webflow:

-• Automatic translation: Weglot automatically detects the content on your Webflow site and translates it into the desired languages.
+- Automatic translation workflow: Weglot automatically detects the content on your Webflow site and translates it into the desired languages.
 The translations are instant and can be manually edited to ensure accuracy and tone.
+It then repeats the process any time you add new content, giving you translations in sync with every new update to your website.

 Weglot Pros and Cons